Lyon-Ynov-Campus/YTrack/subjects/IDManager/readme.md

 # ID Manager

 ## Objectives
+Create a form to enter personal data using TView
-Save people informations in a structure
+Save that data in a structure
+Display the data in the terminal

 ## Documentation
 - [TView]([TView](https://github.com/rivo/tview))